christopher5106/christopher5106.github.io/_posts/2015-09-09-evaluate-linear-model-black-scholes-merton-model-geometric-brownian-motion-euler-scheme-square-root-diffusion-stochastic-volatility-with-monte-carlo-simulations-value-at-risk-var-credit-value-ajustements-cvar.markdown

 - market factor returns follow a  multivariate normal distribution since market factors are often correlated.

+I take this example from ["Advanced Analytics with Spark" by Sandy Ryza, Uri Laserson, Sean Owen and Josh Wills (O'Reilly)."](http://shop.oreilly.com/product/0636920035091.do).
+I won't explain the book, but give details on how to reproduce the results.

 {% highlight bash %}
 #download the code (commit eed30d7214e0e7996068083f2ac6793e6375a768)
 cd ~/examples